rsanchezmo/jaxer/docs/model.rst

         return jnp.mean(jnp.square(y_true - y_pred))

 .. note::
-    `@jax.jit` decorator is used to compile the function to make it faster.
+    :code:`@jax.jit` decorator is used to compile the function to make it faster.
 Thanks to XLA, the function is compiled and acts like a graph.
-Not every function can be `jitted`.
-More information about `@jax.jit` can be found in the `jax documentation <https://jax.readthedocs.io/en/latest/notebooks/thinking_in_jax.html>`_.
+Not every function can be :code:`jitted`.
+More information about :code:`@jax.jit` can be found in the `jax documentation <https://jax.readthedocs.io/en/latest/notebooks/thinking_in_jax.html>`_.

 .. _distribution prediction:

 Distribution prediction
 -----------------------
-One thing I had in mind when designing the model was to be able to predict the **uncertainty**. `How sure is the model about the prediction?` This question is extremely important because in the financial world, it is not only important to predict the price but also to know the confidence of it (as in computer deep learning object detection).
+One thing I had in mind when designing the model was to be able to predict the **uncertainty**. :code:`How sure is the model about the prediction?` This question is extremely important because in the financial world, it is not only important to predict the price but also to know the confidence of it (as in computer deep learning object detection).
 To be clear, if the model predicts that price is going up but it is not sure about it, it is not a good idea to take a decision based on that prediction.